manla/kotlin-fu-demo/README.md

 implementation further implementation variants introduce aspects.

 ## Example Functionality
-As example application we choose a simple effort calculator with a EST interface.
+As example application we choose a simple effort calculator with a REST interface.
 As functionality, we have the possibility to
 * indicate how many hours you have worked on which day
 * query how much money is to be factured for which period